mnater/Hyphenator/en_FAQ.md

 [> Go to top](#faq)

 ## I want to set a value for the minimum of letters that remain on the old line/come to the new line. ##
-In CSS3 are parameters hyphenate-before and hyphenate-before.
+In CSS3 are parameters hyphenate-before and hyphenate-after.
 These setting are made per language in the pattern files.
 You'll have to change them there.

 [> Go to top](#faq)